DataRohit/Bookly/readme.md

 - **Token Blacklisting:** Ensures that tokens are invalidated after logout or expiration.
 - **Celery Integration for Background Tasks:** For sending emails and clearing expired tokens and logs.

+### Profile

+- **Auto User Profile Creation**: User profile is created on user verification.
+- **User Profile Update**: Users can update their profile information.
+- **Avatar Image Upload**: Users can upload and image through form data to be used as avatar image.

 ## Technologies Used

 - **Backend Framework:** FastAPI